ChestersGarage/cacti-aio/README.md

 * Provide for more secure injection or retrieval of passwords
 * Add LetsEncrypt SSL support
 * Try to verify the container supports distributed and large-scale implementations.
-* Settle on a data backup/recovery process and automate it.
 * Make detection of existing configs move anything old/exiting to a separate folder before copying in the defaults.